 That first meeting was quite the hallmark, many key players meeting for the first time in what would become a huge effort of great motivated force.
-That was the day I met Aaron Spence, and he pushed to set up a Miami March not just a Ft.
+That was the day I met Aaron Spence, and he pushed to set up a Miami March, not just a Ft.
 Lauderdale one.
 He would plan the march route and pull the permits with many opposing hoops to jump through.
 It became his life like breathing, and a great vision of making and working together with many powerful innovative people like ourselves, young and educated and ready for change.
 Some included Melissa Vallecillo on the fundraiser, Bruce Stanley as an organizer for the campaign, Nina Marie as shirt designer for fundraising, Angelica Ramirez as an organizer, these are some of my friends I worked closely with and still do for different reasons, there were legion organizers and volunteers.
 It was amazing and the most successful campaign I worked on as the young adults were social media versed and great with personal energy to get the word out, find support, venues, and outreach.
-I think the great moment when Aaron spoke at the rally was a high point, he had done so much and faced pressure like never before, and later many of those moments of spirit to push through that take place behind the scenes to make it possible are forgotten.
-I sadly leave out so many sagas here, but we did it, all of us, and I got to witness those moments when a person faces down all their own limits to do something that seemed impossible.
+I think the great moment when Aaron spoke at the rally was a high point, he had done so much and faced pressure like never before, and later faced many hard moments of decision and difficulty that take a rising of the spirit to push through, and to make the final day happen.
+The perseverance that takes place behind the scenes to make great things possible are often forgotten.
+I leave out so many sagas here!
+But we did it, all of us, and I got to witness those moments when a person faces down all their own limits to do something that seemed impossible.
 It made me stronger to get to do that myself.
 It was like focus through birth pains, the effort to give birth to a new world.
 We labored hard, the work was long, and there was a joy in its fire.

 Witches, Midwives, and Nurses- A History of Women Healers - released by the Feminist Press at CUNY in 1978 https://www.marxists.org/subject/women/authors/ehrenreich-barbara/witches.htm